-"With a long global and fulfilled experience within the fields as a fashion photographer, image artist, creative curator, producer and exhibition designs...
-I am content to explore, produce and create more beautiful images and deepen my knowledge in garden designs"
+"With a long global and fulfilled experience within the creative fields as a fashion photographer, image artist, creative curator, producer, exhibition designs, workshops, florist and holding lectures...

 How It All Began...

-Founded in 2002, jennylexander.com specialized in capturing the beauty of an images in a style that is modern yet timeless, interesting and vibrant, with a focus on exhilarating moments and pure fun.
+Founded in 2002, jennylexander.com specialized in capturing the beauty of an image in a style that is modern yet timeless, interesting, and vibrant, with a focus on exhilarating moments and pure fun.

-Jenny Lexander uses their years of experience, skills and knowledge to ensure your image are exactly the way you want them to be.
+Jenny Lexander uses their years of experience, skills, and knowledge to ensure your image is exactly the way you want them to be.
 The beauty of an image is a lifelong passion for Jenny Lexander and this is reflected in the delicate result produced.

-Image Artist ~ Photographer ~ Curator ~ Producer ~ Exhibition design - Garden design
+Image Artist ~ Photographer ~ Curator ~ Producer ~ Exhibition design - Garden & floral design

 Fashion, Beauty and Advertising